cajieh/Udacity-Cloud-Infra-Dive-Deep-Sessions/k8s-cluster-demo/README-Terraform.md

 5. Access Resources:

 - Use the public IP of the jumpbox to SSH into the environment.
-  After applying your Terraform configuration, retrieve the private key using:
+  Retrieves the private key using:

     ```
     terraform output -raw ssh_private_key > private_key.pem
     chmod 600 private_key.pem

     ```
-    This saves the private key to a file named private_key.pem and sets the correct permissions.
+    This saves the private key to a file named "private_key.pem" and sets the correct permissions.

-    Connect to the Jumpbox Using SSH Use the private key to connect to the jumpbox:
+- Connect to the Jumpbox Using SSH Use the private key to connect to the jumpbox:

       ```
       ssh -i private_key.pem azureuser@<jumpbox-public-ip-or-dns>